I play games, enjoy the outdoors, explore culinary experiences, and have very eclectic tastes.

 So, lets start off with my experience: 7+ years of playing MMOs of all kinds.
-Before writing this I played GW2 for at least 140 hours or more (made a mistake in my comments and underestimated without actually looking).
-Since then, I had a week off because I was hacked, and have had my account back since with continued playing.
+Before writing this, I played GW2 for at least 140 hours or more (made a mistake in my comments and underestimated without actually looking).
+Since then, I had a week off because I was hacked, and I've had my account back since with continued playing.

 I still have all the same views.